Karenge Bush Camp

 Welcome to Karenge

-The main area comprises a dining tent with a small lounge and outdoor firepit surrounded by chairs, all providing that view looking out over the vast Kilala Plains.
+The main area comprises a dining tent with a lounge and outdoor firepit surrounded by chairs, all providing a view of the vast Kilala Plain.

-Karenge is a seasonal camp (open year-round, except April) that makes for a wonderful combination when paired with a stay at Ruzizi Lodge in the southern sector of the park.
+Karenge is open year-round and makes for a wonderful combination when paired with a stay at Ruzizi Lodge in the southern sector of the park

 Experiences